launchdarkly/hello-dotnet-client/README.md

 # LaunchDarkly Sample Client-Side .NET Applications

 We've built a simple demo that demonstrates how LaunchDarkly's SDK works.
-Since the client-side .NET SDK can be used either on Xamarin-compatible mobile devices or in portable .NET code, there are three versions of the demo: a Xamarin Android app, a Xamarin iOS app, and a .NET Core console app.
+Since the client-side .NET SDK can be used either on MAUI compatible devices or in portable .NET code, there are two versions of the demo: a MAUI app and a .NET Core console app.

 Important: these demos are for the _client-side_ .NET SDK, which is suitable for mobile or desktop applications.
 For server-side use, see https://github.com/launchdarkly/hello-dotnet-server.

 Below, you'll find the basic build procedures, but for more comprehensive instructions, you can visit your [Quickstart page](https://app.launchdarkly.com/quickstart#/) or the [client-side .NET SDK reference guide](https://docs.launchdarkly.com/sdk/client-side/dotnet).

-## Instructions for Android and iOS
+## Instructions for MAUI

-The Android and iOS demos require Visual Studio to build and run.
+The MAUI demo requires Visual Studio to build and run.
 For iOS, besides Visual Studio you must also have [Xcode](https://developer.apple.com/xcode/).
 You can run either on a real device or a simulator.

-These demo apps use Android- and iOS-specific user interface components, rather than Xamarin Forms.
-The LaunchDarkly SDK in itself has no UI functionality, so in a Xamarin Forms app there would be no difference in how you would use the SDK.

 1. Open `LaunchDarkly.HelloDotNetClient.sln` in Visual Studio.